 - Demonstrate an advanced level of proficiency in sensory analysis of wines, distilled spirits, and fermented and non-fermented beverages.

-- Analyze the similarities and differences among the major wine- and beverage-producing regions of the world.
+- Analyze similarities and differences between major wine and selected beverage producing regions of the world.

-- Analyze complex business issues specifically related to wines and beverages, and recommend solutions.
+- Analyze complex business issues specifically related to wine and beverages and recommend solutions.

 Instructional Program and Schedule